dweatherstone/water_sort_solver/README.md

 ## Current Bugs

 1. Tube number indexing should be stored as 0-based, but displayed as 1-based.
 This needs to be updated in tube.rs mainly and the tests need to be changed.
+2. Update REPL so that it has all the functionality already present in the backend.
+3. Add full integration tests as a separate file, with separate cargo config.